 - If you want to keep customers on your site to enter their card details, you can use the AIM or CIM option.
 Both require an SSL certificate when used.

-- If you want to use a hosted payment page on your site, you can use the DPM option to direct customers to a secure payment page (iframed on your site) after the Checkout page.
+- If you want to use a hosted payment page on your site, you can use the DPM or SIM (Accept Hosted) options to direct customers to a secure payment page (iFrame on your site) after the Checkout page.

 Both SIM and DPM provide PCI-compliant payment processing methods without additional steps needed.
 Our AIM and CIM plugins require merchants to use Accept.js to meet lower levels of compliance.